 ST: Blast Parameters #1

 E-Value: 1e-6

 Word size: 8

 Gap Costs: Existence: 5 Extension: 2 🛟

 Filter query sequence : ● Yes ⊖ No

 Limit results to: #2 (20 per organism

-Nucleatide Constitu And and a set of the s
+Nucleatide Constitu Name and a second se

 The resulting page will show you your hits.
 On the left is a graphic representation of the hits on the chromosomes within each species.
 The triangles localize the hits to a particular positions on each chromosome.